 In her younger years Annie Allen was fortunate to travel extensively.
 Her personal archive of watercolour paintings observe day to day life in a village community in Uganda.
-Although controversial to modern audiences, Annie saw it as her Christian duty to travel to Africa ‘under the Church Missionary Society’.
-However, while there, she sketched the homes of the people, the tools they used and individuals going about their daily life.
+Although it is now controversial, Annie saw it as her Christian duty to travel to Africa ‘under the Church Missionary Society’.
+While there, she sketched the homes of the people, the tools they used and individuals going about their daily life.

 Annie Allen died in December 1941, aged 89

 years and her ethnographical collection is held in the archive at Narberth

 Allen ar 1 Tachwedd, tua 1852; roedd yn un o deulu o berchnogion tir helaeth ac